 In addition to medical respiratory protective equipment, some industrial manufacturing environments are high-air pollution and high-risk environments.
 In many industrial facilities, there may be hazardous substances in the work area of employees, or the amount of oxygen and toxic substances may change at any time.
 These health hazards can affect the lungs or cause illness and, in extreme cases, death.
 Respiratory protective equipment must be used where toxic substances cannot be fully controlled.
-Therefore, many industrial respiratory protective equipment has been derived.
+Therefore, many forms of industrial respiratory protective equipment have been developed.

 There are several types of respirators available for different work environments.
 For example, there are filtering facepiece respirators made of plastic or rubber that filter the air before it enters the lungs.
 Gas masks use filters to remove toxins from the air.
-And self-contained ones that provide clean air through hoses and masks-type breathing apparatus (SCBA).
+And self-contained ones that provide clean air through hoses and mask-type breathing apparatuses (SCBA).

 What Types of Industrial Respiratory Protective Equipment are there?

-Respiratory protective mask: Dust face shields (FFPs) include lightweight respiratory protective equipment such as half and full-face masks.
-Provides reliable protection against almost all types of gases, vapors, dust, and particles.
+Respiratory protective mask: Dust face shields (filtering facepieces, of FFPs) include lightweight respiratory protective equipment such as half and full-face masks, and they provide reliable protection against almost all types of gases, vapors, dust, and particles.

-Breathing filter: Half and full-face masks must be used with breathing filters to protect the airways from harmful substances.
-Contains a variety of particulate, gas, and combined filters.
+Breathing filter: Half and full-face masks that must be used with breathing filters to protect the airways from harmful substances.
+These contain a variety of particulate, gas, and combined filters.